chtrembl/azure-cloud/petstore/14-build-power-apps/README.md

 https://github.com/chtrembl/azure-cloud/blob/main/petstore/14-build-power-apps/images/safari.png

-You can update the f(x) to dynamically load the image for each Verical Gallery row.
+You can update the f(x) to dynamically load the image for each Vertical Gallery row.
 (As long as you have added these images to your Canvas Power App, just like you did with the header image, they will be available to use)

 ```

 If(ThisItem.sessionBrowser="firefox", firefox, ThisItem.sessionBrowser="chrome", chrome, ThisItem.sessionBrowser="safari", safari, ThisItem.sessionBrowser="opera", opera, ThisItem.sessionBrowser="unknown", 'unknown-person')

 ```

 You should see the following:

 ![](images/pa26_1.png)

 Now you are ready to Test your Canvas Power App by hitting Play!

 You should see the following:

 ![](images/pa27.png)

 Things you can now do now with this guide